adlajebara/word-counting/README.md

 # word-counting
 I wrote this code as part of an assingemnt while taking a summer course in Python at Chalmers university.

 This assignment focuses on a technique which can be found in many algorithms that allow machines to understand human language.
-The code includes tokenization, how to split a running text into a sequence of words (tokens) and word counting, aggregate statistics for the frequencies of different words.
+The code includes tokenization, how to split a running text into a sequence of words (tokens), word counting and aggregate statistics for the frequencies of different words.

 ## How to run it